Monika-After-Story/DDLCModTemplate/README.md

+# This is not maintained regularly

+See [version 2](https://github.com/GanstaKingofSA/DDLCModTemplate2.0) for the latest features and renpy 7+/android support.

 # Welcome to the Modification Club!

 The DDLC Mod Template is an easy way to get started building your own game mods for Doki Doki Literature Club that adhere to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods.